...

-Thousands of cenotes dot the Yucatan Peninsula of Mexico.
-Unless you’ve traveled to the Riviera Maya or Yucatan Peninsula, you may not have heard about cenotes.
-So, what is a cenote?
-Cenotes are natural pits or sinkholes.
-When limestone collapses, it creates pits to expose fresh groundwater.
+These natural pits or sinkholes occur when limestone collapses and exposes fresh groundwater.
 Most importantly, cenotes are a source of potable water.
 These underground sinkholes have long been the primary source of water for the region.
-Ancient Mayans also revered some cenotes as sacred wells.
-Using sacred cenotes in their rites, the Mayan believed these pools were gateways to the afterlife.
-While there aren’t any in Mérida proper, there are numerous in the Yucatan Peninsula within a short drive of Mérida’s city center.
+While there aren’t any in Mérida proper (except in the Costco parking lot), there are numerous in the Yucatan Peninsula within a short drive of Mérida’s city center.

-Above all, there are different shapes and sizes of cenotes that exist.
-You’ll find some cenotes are deep water-filled shafts with vertical walls.
+Different shapes and sizes exist.
+Some cenotes are deep water-filled shafts with vertical walls.
 Likewise, others are shallow and wide.
 While others are semi-open where a portion of the water is hidden inside a cavern.
 Still, others are entirely cavernous.

 • Cave type is the youngest